Arjun0606/ThedailyPoop/TESTFLIGHT_DEPLOYMENT.md

 4. Tap **Install**

 ### 7.3 Test the App
-Launch Plopper and test all features! 🎉
+Launch TheDailyPoop and test all features! 🎉

 ---